Jaykee-5X5/Jaykee-5X5.github.io/docs/Component_Selection_and_Power_Budget/index.md

 | PWM    |  N/A        | TBD    | TBD             |

 ### Final Selection
-The ESP32 is the best route, since it has a long track record of being used to conrol actuators in many hobbyist, and professional production applications.
-Since I am also planning on integrating a SPI communication link between my subsystem and the sensor subsystem, I personally think the ESP32 is the way to go.
+The ESP32 has a strong track record in actuator control applications, ranging from hobbyist projects to professional-grade systems.
+Additionally, since I plan to integrate an SPI communication link between the actuator and sensor subsystems, the ESP32 provides the necessary features and flexibility.